Robert Williamson

 Hypothesis Comments

 To practice discussing science and interpreting papers some of the required readings will be annotated collaboratively on moodle using the Hypothesis system.
-These comments are due day 2 of class each week by class time.
+These comments are due day 2 of class each week at least 2 hours before class time.
 Moodle has links to the instructions for the hypothesis system for more detail.

 You are required to make at least 2 annotations on each article, and comment on at least one annotation made by someone else.